CenturyLinkLabs/fleet-api/README.md

 	}

 	client = Fleet.new
-	client.load('forever.service', service)
+	client.submit('forever.service', service)

-Note that the name you pass-in as the first parameter to the `.load` method should end in ".service"
+Note that the name you pass-in as the first parameter to the `.submit` method should end in ".service"

+#### Loading a Unit File

+Equivalent of `fleetctl load`:

+	client = Fleet.new
+	client.load('forever.service')

 #### Starting a Service